pantheon-systems/documentation/source/_docs/multidev.md

 A branch with no environment associated with it can be deleted by going to Multidev > Git Branches and clicking **Delete Git Branch**.

-Branches can be deleted locally and the commit can be pushed to Pantheon, but this may have unintended consequences if an environment is associated with it; use the interface instead.​
+Branches can be deleted locally and the commit can be pushed to Pantheon, but this may have unintended consequences if an environment is associated with it; use the interface instead.

 ## Rename a Branch
 There is an 11-character limit for branch names.
 If you push a branch to Pantheon that exceeds the character limit, it cannot become a Multidev environment.
 The solution is to rename the branch.
 This is only recommended if you don't have any other users working on this branch, or if you have already coordinated with them.